TCSS 422: Operating Systems

 UW Tacoma Student Conduct Code

-UW Tacoma - Academic Honesty
+UW Tacoma - Student Conduct & Academic Integrity

 In this course some assignments and all exams must be completed individually.
 When collaboration is permitted for an assignment, this will be noted in the instructions.
 With respect to student collaboration, these actions are acceptable: